LitC03/C-Projects-DNA-Database-and-GIF-Analiser-/README.md

 # DNA Database Manager

-The DNA Database Manager is a command-line utility, developed in C++ (C++11 standard), and engineered for the management and manipulation of DNA sequences derived from FASTA (`.fna`) formatted files.
+The DNA Database Manager is a command-line utility, developed in C++, and engineered for the management and manipulation of DNA sequences derived from FASTA (`.fna`) formatted files.
 This application facilitates the loading of multiple DNA sequences into an in-memory database, enabling a comprehensive suite of search and modification operations, with the capability to persist the results.
 The program leverages a custom, linked-list-based data structure to ensure efficient processing and handling of substantial DNA sequence data.

 ## Core Functionality